CanadianCommander/rbtgen/README.md

 with, `docker exec -u postgres -it rbtgen_dev_db_1 psql` and create a new development database, `CREATE DATABASE rbt_gen_development;`.
 Finally give the containers a restart with `^C` then run, `./dev.sh`.

-🎉 You should now have working dev environment 🎉
+🎉 You should now have working dev environment on `localhost:8080` 🎉